Archivist is a project that aims to save discarded high quality textiles from the luxury hotel industry and turn them into timeless garments.

 The foundation of the brand are timeless, well-constructed shirts that suit any occasion.
 With more hotels joining, more styles are being developed and will be released in the near future.

-We (Eugenie Haitsma and Johannes Offerhaus) are Dutch and mostly based in Berlin.
-Our atelier travels with us on our quest to find more sheets.
-Together we visit luxury hotels to talk about circular waste management and involve them in the project.
+We (Eugenie Haitsma and Johannes Offerhaus) are Dutch and based in Berlin and Amsterdam.
 The brand name Archivist naturally evolved, through our mission to preserve high-quality textiles and creating archival pieces.
+Press information Want to learn more about the brand?